-Awareness about Pradhan Mantri Kisan Sanman Yojana was spread among the farmers of Ashwi Budruk and Ashwi Khurd villages through the Department of Economics.
+Awareness about Pradhan Mantri Kisan Sanman Yojana was spread among the farmers of Ashwi Khurd villages through the Department of Economics.
 Beneficiary farmers were registered through the Department of Economics.
 All the beneficiary farmers who were registered benefited from the Prime Minister's Kisan Sanman Nidhi Yojana.
-Farmers in Ashwi Budruk and Ashvi Khurd villages are guided by the Department of Economics to avail the benefits of the Prime Minister's Kisan Sanman Nidhi Yojana and the benefits are given to the concerned beneficiary farmers.
-So far more than 25 beneficiary farmers have been given the benefit of Pradhan Kisan Samman Nidhi Yojana.
+Farmers in Ashvi Khurd villages are guided by the Department of Economics to avail the benefits of the Prime Minister's Kisan Sanman NidhiYojana and the benefits are given to the concerned beneficiary farmers.25 beneficiary farmers have been given the benefit of Pradhan Kisan Samman NidhiYojana.

-Forty beneficiary farmers successfully registered through Bharat Krishi Apps and got agricultural solutions from experts.
-Agri Farm,Bharat Agri app,Agro Star Apps tried to reach the farmers with the information of agricultural market through apps.
+25 beneficiary farmers successfully registered through Bharat Krishi Apps and got agricultural solutions from experts.
+Agree Farm ,Bharat Agree app, Agro Star Apps tried to reach the farmers with the information of agricultural market through apps.
 Through this app, the prices of agricultural commodities in the market across the country are being made available to the farmers at the click of a button.
 Market information is available to the farmers at the click of a button in the market.
 As a result, the Department of Economics is raising awareness among the farmers about the apps that provide information on such commodity market to stop the economic exploitation of the traders.
-His Ashwi village is getting good response from the farmers.
 Thus the Financial Literacy Campaign was good implemented by the department of economics and received a good response.

-Success story:

-Due to financial literacy Campaign, more than 25 farmers and more than 15 students went to the grampanchayt and to get the information about the PM Kisan Yojana.

-More than 100 Farmers enrolled in Pradhan Mantri Kisan Yojana from Ashvi Block, due to financial literacy campaign of Ashvi College.
+Success story: Due to financial literacy Campaign, more than 25 farmers and more than 30 students went to the Grampanchayt and to get the information about the PM Kisan Yojana.
+25Farmers enrolled in Pradhan Manta Kisan Yojana from Ashvi Block, due to financial literacy campaign of Ashvi College.
+Head Department of Economics ACS & Comp.Sci.
+College, Ashvi Kd.